SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Construction of the SIR- process

 \section{Construction of the SIR-$\omega$ process}

-The key to our proof is the following construction for the SIR-$\omega$ model on \ER\, graphs, proposed in \cite{BB}.
-Initially there are $I(0)$ infected vertices and $I_E(0)$ edges attached to these vertices.
+The key to our proof is the following construction for the SIR-$\omega$ model on \ER\ graphs, proposed in \cite{MR4456028}.
+Initially, there are $I^{(n)}(0)$ infected vertices and $I_E^{(n)}(0)$ edges attached to these vertices.
 For each of these edges it has a `free' endpoint which is undetermined at this stage.
 No edges are attached to other vertices.
 There are three types of Poisson process occurring on vertices or edges.
-Below we use the term \emph{infected edges} to denote the edges that are connected to infected vertices and have a free endpoint. \begin{itemize} \item \textbf{Recovery Poisson processes for each infected vertex with rate $\gamma$}.
+(When there is an arrival in the Poisson process, we also say that Poisson clock rings.)
+Below we use the term \emph{infected edges} to denote the edges that are connected to infected vertices and have a free endpoint.
+We also let $\mathcal{W}^{(n)}(t)$ be the pool of rewired susceptible edges, i.e., edges that have been rewired at least once and are susceptible at time $t$.
+Note that if an edge in the pool $\mathcal{W}^{(n)}(t-)$ becomes an infected edge at time $t$, then it will exit $\mathcal{W}^{(n)}(t)$, though it may joint the pool again at some later time. \begin{itemize} \item \textbf{Recovery Poisson processes for each infected vertex with rate $\gamma$}.
 Each infected vertex recovers with rate $\gamma$.
 When the recovery clock rings, the infected vertex becomes recovered and all edges attached to this infected vertex are no longer infected. \item \textbf{Rewiring/dropping Poisson processes for each infected edge with rate $\omega$}.
 Each infected edge has an independent Poisson process with rate $\omega$ on it.
 Whenever the clock rings, this edge is dropped with probability $1-\alpha$ and rewired to a uniformly chosen vertex excluding itself with probability $\alpha$.
 Suppose at time $t$ such a clock rings on an edge $e$ attached to vertex $x$ and that edge decides to be rewired.
 Then vertex $x$ loses $e$ at time $t$. \begin{itemize} \item If $e$ is rewired to an infected vertex $y$, then the number of infected edges of $y$ increases by 1.
-This case occurs with probability $(I(t)-1)/(n-1)$. \item If $e$ is rewired to a susceptible vertex (which we don't specify at this moment), then $e$ is added to the pool of rewired susceptible-susceptible edges $\mathcal{W}^{(n)}(t)$ and its cardinality $W^{(n)}(t)=W^{(n)}(t-)+1$. \item If $e$ is rewired to a recovered vertex, then the effect is similar to dropping. \end{itemize} \item \textbf{Infection Poisson processes for each infected edge with rate $\lambda$}.
+This case occurs with probability $(I(t)-1)/(n-1)$. \item If $e$ is rewired to a susceptible vertex (which we don't specify at this moment), then $e$ is added to $\mathcal{W}^{(n)}(t)$ and its cardinality $W^{(n)}(t)=W^{(n)}(t-)+1$. \item If $e$ is rewired to a recovered vertex, then the effect is similar to dropping. \end{itemize} \item \textbf{Infection Poisson processes for each infected edge with rate $\lambda$}.
 Each infected edge is connected to a (uniformly chosen) susceptible vertex with rate $\lambda$.
 Suppose infected edge $e$ is connected to susceptible vertex $y$.
 Then $y$ immediately becomes infected.
-We now attach a random number of edges to $y$ (which become infected edges immediately) given by We also delete all infected edges (other than those newly added to $y$) with probability $1/S^{(n)}(t-)$, independently. \end{itemize} To explain the construction, note that we have required infected edges to be paired to susceptible vertices only.
-The definition of \ER\, graphs implies that the number of edges originally stemming from $y$ that connect to susceptible vertices at time $t$ is close in distribution to Poisson($S^{(n)}(t)\mu/n$).
-On the other hand, the number of rewired susceptible edges in the pool $\mathcal{W}^{(n)}(t-)$ that have an endpoint as $y$ has a $\mbox{Binomial}(W^{(n)}(t-),2/S^{(n)}(t-) )$ distribution.
-Note that all these operations have to be done immediately after the infection Poisson clock rings.
+We now attach a random number of edges to $y$ (which become infected edges immediately) given by